On this page

 If you have an urgent requirement for face masks and cannot source them from your regular suppliers, you may be able to purchase from a limited supply of masks the Victorian Government has set aside for industry to purchase.

-The Victorian Government has partnered with Ai Group and VCCI to distribute these masks to businesses struggling to find supply.
+The Victorian Government has partnered with VCCI to distribute these masks to businesses struggling to find supply.
 To enquire about the Business Access to Masks Service please call the Business Victoria hotline on 13 22 15.

-Your Business Victoria representative will refer you to one of these organisations to purchase masks from the Victorian Government’s supply.
+Your Business Victoria representative will refer you to VCCI to purchase masks from the Victorian Government’s supply.
 Eligibility criteria and purchasing limits apply.

 Can I take off my face covering if I find it uncomfortable whilst working?